diannejardinez/Project_2_Visualization/README.md

 - Which top 10 countries had the highest medal count by year, by country, and by sport
 - What it takes to be at the top for 14 sports by gender for all Olympic years and Gold medallists
 - Which sports were popular
-- The relationshiopn between medal count and country's GDP
+- The relationship between medal count and country's GDP